Typhoon Vongfong leaves 2 dead, nearly 100 injured in Japan

-TOKYO A powerful storm that battered Japan with high winds and torrential rain, and killed two people, headed off out over the Pacific on Tuesday and was downgraded to a tropical depression.
+TOKYO A powerful storm that battered Japan with high wind and torrential and killed two people headed off out over the Pacific on Tuesday and was downgraded to a tropical depression.

 After the storm passed through western Japan, a 90-year-old man in was found dead in a field irrigation ditch, while a 72-year-old man drowned.
 Another person was missing and nearly 100 people were injured.